When is the Best Time for Tree Pruning in Portland, OR?

 You might also like

-A person is cutting a tree branch with a pair of scissors.
+A person is cutting a bush with a hedge trimmer.

 Book a Service Today